tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 ## Event parameters
-Add event parameters manually or via dataLayer for a specific event.
+Add event parameters for a specific event.
 The parameters will be added in the event_data object in the payload.

 Please note: if a parameter has the same name as another, it can override or be overridden depending on where it was set.